-As this credit risk reflects some concentration, particularly to retail customers through the Group's large mortgage portfolio in Denmark, a major part of which are interest-only mortgages that do not amortize, the Group's financial position will be sensitive to a significant deterioration in credit and general economic conditions in Denmark.
-The interest-only mortgages will be reset and begin amortizing on the dates specified in the respective mortgage agreements.
-The Group's risk is particularly related to customers' ability to amortize their mortgages when they reset and when loan-to-value ("LTV") ratios are high, which provides less collateral coverage.
-As at December 31, 2018, interest-only mortgages with high LTV ratios (higher than 80 percent) that will reset before December 31, 2021 amounted to DKK 1.9 billion.
-The Group is monitoring rapid asset price appreciation on residential and commercial properties in Copenhagen and growth areas in Norway and Sweden.
-In Denmark, Sweden and Norway, house prices had been increasing for a long period, especially in the growth regions (Copenhagen and Århus in Denmark, Stockholm in Sweden and Oslo/Akershus in Norway), driven by higher demand and low interest rates.
-However, initial signs that the housing market is cooling are starting to show in the growth regions, and house prices in Sweden and Norway decreased in 2017, partially due to macroprudential measures in the two countries.
-Both have stabilized during 2018, and declines in prices in Denmark have been limited at this point.
-In general, payment performance remains strong, and the Bank has included a downside on property prices in the calculation of its "IFRS 9 - Financial Instruments" ("IFRS 9") provisions, as further described below, particularly in Sweden where the Group's macroeconomists forecast a 5 percent house price decline over the coming year.
-In the Group's agricultural portfolio, a combination of poor weather conditions in Denmark and low prices particularly for pork producers led to significant declines in earnings for Danish farmers in 2018.
-This led to increases in impairments to agricultural customers.
-Based on significant increases in pork prices in recent weeks, the Group considers its current impairment levels sufficient, despite not yet knowing the full impact on the 2018 accounts of smaller farmers.
-As at December 31, 2018, the Group's gross exposure to the agricultural industry amounted to DKK 74.3 billion.
-Of this gross exposure, 5.0 percent was non-performing with 82.6 percent of the uncollateralized non-performing exposure being covered by the allowance account.
-Overall, high indebtedness and a very high proportion of variable-rate loans remained major risks in 2018, and the Group focused on reducing its customers' interest rate sensitivity.
+In the Group's agricultural portfolio, a major risk is low output prices and/or high input prices, which are largely dependent on global and local supply and demand, and which are in turn affected by many factors outside of the Group's customers' control, such as weather conditions.
+In 2018, a combination of poor weather conditions in Denmark and low prices particularly for pork producers led to significant declines in earnings for Danish farmers, which led to increases in impairments to agricultural customers in 2018.
+Market conditions improved in 2019 as pork prices increased towards new highs in the second half of 2019 driven by strong demand from China where the local supply was hit by the African Swine Fever.
+Against this background and the 2018 drought being less severe than expected, the Group reduced management overlays (that cover the outlook for particular high-risk portfolios not appropriately captured in the expected credit loss model) against pork producers in 2019.
+This led to a decline in total expected credit losses and an improved credit quality measured by rating classification.
+As at December 31, 2019, the Group's gross exposure to the agricultural industry amounted to DKK 74.0 billion.
+Of this gross exposure, 4.7 percent was non-performing with 81 percent of the uncollateralized non-performing exposure being covered by the allowance account.
+Overall, high indebtedness and a very high proportion of variable-rate loans remained major risks, and the Group focused on reducing its customers' interest rate sensitivity.
 The persistently difficult market conditions in the offshore shipping industry continued to affect the portfolio's credit quality as the restructurings carried out in recent years have proven insufficient given the protracted recovery of investment levels in the industry.
-Some customers are undergoing second round restructurings, which has led to increased impairment charges against the sector in recent quarters.
-As at March 31, 2019, the Group's gross exposure to these oil-related activities (mainly oil services and oil majors, which are included in the shipping, oil and gas portfolio) amounted to DKK 19.3 billion.
+Some customers are undergoing second round restructurings, which has led to increased impairment charges against the sector in 2019.
+As at December 31, 2019, the Group's gross exposure to these oil-related activities (mainly offshore and oil majors, which are included in the shipping, oil and gas portfolio) amounted to DKK 24.4 billion.
+The recent volatility and downward pressure on oil price has made the operating environment in the oil and gas sector more challenging.
 The Group is also exposed to the economic conditions in its other core Nordic markets, Northern Ireland and the other countries in which it operates.
 Deterioration in the economic conditions in the Group's markets, or the failure of large borrowers in these countries to perform their obligations to the Group, could have a material adverse effect on the Group's business, results of operations and financial position.